 - General.
 In addition to other authority granted to City Commission by the Florida Constitution and State Law, the City Commission has specified powers and duties under the LDC.

 - 2. Powers and Duties:

 - (a) Make decisions for the following applications:

 - i.
 Appeals of Planning and Zoning Board or Board of Adjustment decision

 - ii.
 Comprehensive Plan amendment

 - iii.
 Delegation request

 - iv.
-DRI
+DRI amendment

 - v.
-DRI amendment
+Plat

 - vi.
-Plat
+Site plan (See 155.301 (A))

 - vii.
-Site plan (See 155.301 (A))
+Site plan amendment (See 155.301 (B))

 - viii.
-Site plan amendment (See 155.301 (B))
+Special exception (See 155.301 (M))

 - ix.
-Special exception (See 155.301 (M))
+Zoning change (Land Development Code or Planned District)

 - x.
-Zoning change (map or PUD)

-- xi.
 Zoning change text

 - (b) Make decisions on residential density and non-residential intensity of development.

 - (c) Perform any other functions as designated by motion, resolution or ordinance of the City Commission.

 - 3. The City Commission decision shall be either:

 - (a) Approval as submitted

 - (b) Approval subject to conditions

 - (c) Denial

 - (d) Table or Defer to a specified time

 - (e) Transmittal of application back to the recommending body or Board.